 A scaly, silvery buildup on your head may be scalp psoriasis.
 This condition can cause itching and discomfort.
 Scratching your scalp makes it worse and may lead to temporary hair loss, which can be distressing.

 Treatment can help you get a handle on your scalp psoriasis.
 A doctor can recommend various treatment options that can clear it up within a few months.
 These treatments should minimize your scalp irritation and hair loss.

-Psoriasis is a skin condition that affects up to 7.5 million people in the United States.
+Psoriasis is a skin condition that affects around 7.4 million people in the United States.
 Your immune system turns over skin cells too quickly, causing red, scaly patches and silver scales known as plaques to form on your skin’s surface.

 If you have psoriasis, you may experience it on your scalp.
 At least 50 percent of people with plaque psoriasis will develop scalp psoriasis, according to the American Academy of Dermatology (AAD).